covemountainsoftware/embedded-cli-for-qpcpp/README.md

 # License

-All code in this project found in the `cms` namespace follows a dual-license approach.
+The example cli active object is offered for free via the MIT license.

-Please see LICENSE.txt for details.
+The `cpputest-for-qpcpp` project is offered under a dual-license.
+See that project for details.

 All licenses for external source code and libraries relied upon by this project remain fully owned by their respective owners.
 In particular, please